twolfson/twolfson.com-scripts/README.md

 # bin/bootstrap-remote.com.sh digital-my-server dev/new.feature
 ```

+If you'd like to run a dry run, Chef has `--why-run` which explains everything it's doing.
+It's unclear if it fully stops running actions though

+This can be enabled by directly editing `bin/_bootstrap.sh`

 ### Deploying a service
 To deploy a service, use its respective `bin/deploy-*.sh` script.
 Here's an example with `twolfson.com`: